joelmiranda323/EEC136AB-Winter2022-Echo-BlindspotObjectDetection/README.md

 We used singleCamDet.py to understand and get familiar with coding a single camera and tried to syncronize two cameras with syncCamDet.py, however, this was unsuccussful.
-Instead, we merged singleCamDet.py and blindspot_turnsig.py to implement bsod.py that runs the two camers sequentially depending on a switch that's flipped on.
+Instead, we merged singleCamDet.py and blindspot_turnsig.py to implement bsod.py that runs the two camers sequentially depending on a switch that's turned on.

 ### Final submission
 We developed BlindspotObjectDetectionFinal.py as our final software progam that meets